knownstranger-Tapasya/Reasons-Generator/README.md

 # Usage

-  -Click the "Show another reason" button to display a new random reason to stay alive.
+- Click the "Show another reason" button to display a new random reason to stay alive.
-  -Enjoy the uplifting messages and share them with others who may benefit from them.
+- Enjoy the uplifting messages and share them with others who may benefit from them.

 # Contributing
 If you'd like to contribute to this project, feel free to submit pull requests or raise issues on the GitHub repository.